Marketing & Communications

-Marketing and Communications is part of the Office of Advancement at the University of Michigan School of Public Health.
-We work to increase the national and global visibility of the school; attract the kind of students, faculty and staff who will thrive here; be a resource to our alumni, partners and colleagues; and foster engagement with all the school's constituencies.
+Marketing and Communications is part of the Dean's Office at the University of Michigan School of Public Health.
+We work to increase the national and global visibility of the school; amplify and disseminate the work of our expert faculty members and researchers; attract the students, faculty and staff who will thrive and contribute here; support the U-M SPH community both in Ann Arbor and throughout the world; be a resource to our alumni, partners and colleagues; and foster engagement with all the school's constituencies.

 SPH Digital Signage

-The SPH Office of Marketing and Communications manages the content that appears on digital signs at UM SPH.
+The SPH Office of Marketing and Communications manages the content that appears on digital signs at SPH.
 General content is routed to department signs, along with departmental event listings.
-Each department has designated liaisons to provide department-specific content for the signs.
 Please note that content cannot be fed to the interactive signs in the lobbies of SPH I and II except via the event listings.

 If you would like to add content to a digital sign, please contact your departmental liaison or send email to email@example.com.
-Preferred formats are PowerPoint slides; PDFs and images should be landscape style (wider than they are tall).
+Preferred formats are PowerPoint slides; PDFs and images should be in landscape format.
 Please be sure that you hold copyright to any content you submit for display.
 Read more about our digital signage.

 SPH Display Cases

 Event and Announcement Publicity Tips